 PC, Nintendo Switch, and mobile devices do not support this functionality, and Epic has not indicated that it will be enabled on those platforms anytime soon.
-As any new info arises, though, we’ll be sure to update you here with anything new.
+We’ll update you right here if that changes.

 This also applies to Creative, Limited Time Modes (LTMs), and Save the World.
 However, cross-play between console platforms does allow for shared screens.

-While it can be enjoyable to play Fortnite split-screen with a friend, there are obvious drawbacks as a result of this.
+While it can be enjoyable to play split screen with a friend, there are obvious drawbacks as a result of this.
 One of the most blatant disadvantages is that it cuts your screen size in half.
 This will undoubtedly have an impact on your in-game awareness.

-In addition, make sure you’re comfortable with the screen orientation when playing split-screen.
+In addition, make sure you’re comfortable with the screen orientation when doing split screen in Fortnite.
 By default, your feeds will show horizontally, though this can be changed to vertically if that’s what you prefer.
 Testing out the different orientations can help you decide which works best for you and what looks best on your screen.

-So, there you have it – that’s everything you need to know about Fortnite split-screen.
+So, there you have it — that’s everything you need to know about how to do Fortnite split screen.